 - Young drivers: Alabama and Arkansas have hands-free laws that apply to teen drivers.

-- Public transit workers: Michigan, Nebraska, and Oklahoma have laws that ban individuals who work public transit jobs, such as bus drivers, from using handheld devices behind the wheel.
+- Public transit workers: Oklahoma has laws that ban individuals who work public transit jobs, such as bus drivers, from using handheld devices behind the wheel.

 - Driving in certain areas: Wisconsin, Louisiana, Texas, Arkansas, and Florida ban handheld device use in certain areas, such as school or work zones.